wikaweo/hiq-technical-test/Backend only/Readme.md

 Before submitting it to us, please make sure that the following requirements have been met:
 * Complete the user story described below.
 * In a README file, describe your solution and make sure you provide a guide on how to use you simulator.
 If your solution need specific instructions on how to run and compile your code you must add them to the README as well.
 * Write your solution in one of the following languages; Java, C++, C#, JavaScript.
-If you wish to use another language, please check beforehand with Kajsa Norell.
+If you wish to use another language, please check beforehand with Anna Eggert.
 * Your code must compile and run.
 * Feel free to use whatever frameworks/libraries/packages you like.
 * You must include tests.